 to serve the common purposeunmanageable in concealed capability inversions, because solving the organization's problems can become over-constrained.
 Solutions must not only deal with the problems at hand, but also maintain the fiction that the LCL has actually coped with the reality of the situation.
 And then, after the team has found a solution, the LCL must be portrayed as having led the organization to success, when, in fact, no such thing has occurred.
 This over-constraining of solutions can actually prevent the organization from finding any solutions at all.

-For this reason, organizations that detect a concealed capability inversion can benefit by ending the concealment, and converting to an open capability inversion with a leader-and-advisors configuration.
+For this reason, organizations that detect a concealed capability inversion can benefit by ending the concealment, and converting to an open capability inversion with a leader-and-advisers configuration.
 The ability to recognize concealed capability inversions in the early stages can therefore be most helpful.

 What follows is Part I of a short catalog of indicators that suggest that an organization is caught in a concealed capability inversion.
 In this part, I describe the styles of asking questions that LCLs characteristically adopt in the context of concealed capability inversions.